Fair GANs through model rebalancing for extremely imbalanced class distributions: Introduction

 \section{Introduction}

 Recent advances in generative models such as GANs and diffusion models have allowed them to generate highly realistic images.
-However, popularly used publicly available generative models suffer from a lack of fairness \cite{maluleke2022studying,jain2023zero}.
-Fairness in generative models has been defined as an equal representation with respect to one or more attributes (e.g. ethnicity or gender).
-This is especially true for generative models trained on facial images.
-For example, when randomly sampling 10,000 samples from a StyleGAN2 model, you only get 26 samples corresponding to Indians, 171 samples corresponding to Blacks, and 6536 samples corresponding to Caucasians.
-This shows the huge disparity in the model.
-Various researchers have studied the lack of fairness in generative models with respect to age, gender, race \cite{maluleke2022studying,perera2023analyzing,jain2020imperfect} and even in other applications such as x-ray image generation \cite{harzig2019addressing}.
+However, popular publicly available generative models are unfair \cite{maluleke2022studying,jain2023zero}.
+Fairness in generative models is defined as equal representation with respect to one or more attributes (e.g. ethnicity or gender) \cite{hutchinson201950}.
+This implies that a generative model should be equally likely to generate images belonging to any of the classes in the training distribution.
+For example, a fair model with regard to ethnicity should generate images of a black and white individual with equal likelihood.
+The biased nature of SOTA generative models can be seen when randomly sampling 10,000 samples from the StyleGAN model.
+You get over 5,000 samples belonging to the white population with less than 500 samples for blacks and Indians combined.
+Similarly, the super-resolution model PULSE \cite{menon2020pulse} generates only faces with lighter skin tones regardless of the demographic group of the input.

-A generative adversarial network consists of two parts, the generator, and the discriminator.
-These are trained with opposite loss functions in an adversarial setting.
-The generator tries to match the distribution of the training dataset while the discriminator tries to distinguish it from the same.
-While this objective is sufficient for learning the distribution of the training data, it incorporates the same biases in the generator that are present in the training data.
-For many applications, balanced or unbiased datasets with respect to key attributes are unavailable due to the difficulty and cost associated with their collection.